sheep and goats

 Katahdin sheep

 We started with the best genetics.
-Our herd of pastured Kathadin sheep thrive on clover and browse-rich pastures.
-While the sheep nibble and roam, they also fertilize our asparagus fields.
-They are a friendly and content herd, bred for robust immunity and ability to thrive on pasture.
+Our flock of pastured Kathadin sheep thrive on clover and browse-rich pastures.
+While the sheep graze and roam, they also fertilize our asparagus fields.
+They are a friendly and content community, bred for robust immunity and ability to thrive on pasture.

 Lambing in early May allows us to take advantage of milder weather and greener pastures.
-It's such a demanding but fun time of year on our farm.
+It's a demanding but fun time on our farm!
 All those babies romping in the clover and napping in the sun make it all worthwhile.

-Our lambs grow big and healthy on their dam's milk and grazing, growing to 80+ pounds by late fall.
-The flock loves hunkering in the woods filled with garlic mustard, honeysuckle and white pine on hot days.
-Our heavily pregnant ewes get a daily handful of organic wheat, barley and alfalfa in the last weeks of gestation to meet their nutrition needs.
+The flock loves hunkering in the pine woods on hot days, once filled with garlic mustard, honeysuckle and poison ivy.
+It's one more step to our silvopasture goals.
+Our heavily pregnant and lactating ewes get a daily handful of organic wheat, barley or oats and alfalfa in the last weeks of gestation to meet their nutrition needs.

-We seldom sell breeding stock but do consider it, most likely an especially fantastic weaned ram lamb or a small starter flock of ewe lambs.
+We sometimes sell breeding stock, most likely an especially fantastic weaned ram lamb or a small starter flock.
+Feel free to inquire.

 Mini-Nubian goats